HS FALL SPORTS

 Reid Stout, a Bedford educator, invented the school bus safety mirror.

-November 9, 2010By Gene Stock of Bedford Sports
+November 9, 2010By Gene Stock of Bedford High School

 It's an innovation that is credited with keeping millions of children safe every day.
 In 1948 in Center Line, Michigan, a little girl was crushed by a school bus.
 The terrible accident was fresh in the mind of educator Reid Stout as he drove his school bus to drop off students from Bedford Rural Agricultural School.